Stylback/stylback.se/_posts/2023-09-16-The Role of Passwords.md

 Passwords that are short and easy to remember can be expected to have low complexity and entropy.
 Passwords that are long and complex can be expected to have high entropy but hard to remember.
 One notable exception in our estimation are passphrases, which exhibits high entropy due to it's length while remaining easy to remember.

-It's worth mentioning that estimating password strength in this way is far from perfect, it does not take into account how easy a password is to guess nor does it distinguish between the possible symbol pool and the actual symbol pool.
+**However**, estimating password strength in this way is far from perfect.
+It does not take into account how easy a password is to guess nor does it distinguish between the possible symbol pool and the actual symbol pool.
 It's mostly used to estimate resiliency of a password against non-dictionary brute-force attacks, something we will touch on in an upcoming section.
 If you're interested and want to learn more about how to properly estimate password strength, take a look at [this](https://en.wikipedia.org/wiki/Password_strength) and [this](https://en.wikipedia.org/wiki/Entropy_%28information_theory%29 "https://en.wikipedia.org/wiki/Entropy_(information_theory)").

 ### Why do password requirements look so similar?